emily-laura-bradford/esci599-finalproject/README.md

 ## Purpose

 This Shiny app is designed to visualize wildlife sightings in Bellingham, WA.
-It is very much a work in progress.

 For the app to run correctly, you must download the "Data" and "www" folders and extract both of them in the same project folder as Bradford_FinalProject.R